-“When men tell women to smile, then this is a form of sexism, especially if it occurs in the context of catcalls and street harassment,” begins says Patricia Celan, MD, a psychiatry resident at Dalhousie University in Canada.
+“When men tell women to smile, then this is a form of sexism, especially if it occurs in the context of catcalls and street harassment,” begins Patricia Celan, MD, a senior psychiatry resident at Dalhousie University in Canada.

 It’s almost as though he wants a reaffirmation that his sex is the stronger of the two, that men will always have dominion over the planet.

-Or, to scale this down somewhat, he wants reassurance that he can still get a woman to follow his orders — even though his wife wears the pants in the household.
+Or, to scale this down somewhat, he wants reassurance that he can still get a woman to follow his orders — even though his wife probably wears the pants in the household.

 Common Commands to Smile